nashrahjaan53-code/nashrahjaan53-code/README.md

 ---

-About Me
+## About Me

 Data science student with a full-stack development background — which means I don't just build models, I can actually deploy them.
-My focus right now is on machine learning, NLP, and data analysis — building projects that go beyond notebooks and solve real problems.
+My focus right now is on **machine learning**, **NLP**, and **data analysis** — building projects that go beyond notebooks and solve real problems.

 I'm the kind of person who gets genuinely curious about why a model underperforms, not just whether it does.
 I care about clean pipelines, reproducible work, and visualizations that communicate — not just impress.

-🎯   Seeking: Data Science / ML / Data Analyst internships & entry-level roles
+- 🎯 &nbsp; **Seeking:** Data Science / ML / Data Analyst internships & entry-level roles
-🧠   Core strengths: Machine Learning, NLP, Data Analysis & Visualization 🛠️   Edge: Full-stack background means I can take a model from training to production 📈   Currently building: End-to-end ML projects with real datasets 🤝   Open to: Collaborations, freelance work, and connecting with people in the data space
+- 🧠 &nbsp; **Core strengths:** Machine Learning, NLP, Data Analysis & Visualization
+- 🛠️ &nbsp; **Edge:** Full-stack background means I can take a model from training to production
+- 📈 &nbsp; **Currently building:** End-to-end ML projects with real datasets
+- 🤝 &nbsp; **Open to:** Collaborations, freelance work, and connecting with people in the data space

 ---

 ## 🧪 Data Science Stack